harryh1ll/neural-network/README.md

 <img src="figs/problem.png" alt="Alt text" width="600"/>

-The network should classify these points into either 'safe' or 'dangerous' using machine learning.
+The network should classify these points into either 'safe' or 'dangerous' given their x,y coordinates using machine learning.
+Training samples will pass in completely unseen examples and be able to classify them as either 'safe' or 'dangerous' using the machine learning model.

 ## Requirements